hfadams/meta_ecosystem_model/README.md

 This work was funded by an NSERC Discovery grant.
 We would like to thank all the institutions and authors who made their data open source and free to support our work.

 ## Recommended citation
+Adams, H. and Leroux.
+S.J.
+(2024).
+"Integrating field data and a meta-ecosystem model to study the effects of multiple terrestrial disturbances on small stream ecosystem function."
+[Manuscript submitted for publication].

 ## Authors
 ### Scripts